boogop/SteamGameFinder/README.md

 ## HOW DO I STEAM

 The url for talking to the Steam store _seems_ undocumented, at least I couldn't find information on it anywhere.
-Credit for url goes to [swiftyspiffy](https://github.com/swiftyspiffy/SteamStoreQuery), where I found it.
+Credit for the url goes to [swiftyspiffy](https://github.com/swiftyspiffy/SteamStoreQuery), where I found it.

 ###### now what